 Our fellowship of women was founded in 2020 and continues to evolve.
 We voluntarily care for specific rows of vines at the Page Springs House Mountain and Dos Padres vineyards.
 Working with the vines for their entire growing cycle, we are lucky to bring our harvest into the cellar to ferment, press, and bottle the fruit of our labor.

 The mission of this wine has been to highlight the vitality and feminine strength within the world of wine.
 This project has allowed us to extend the empowerment of women not only in the wine industry but to women in the community.
-The majority of the net profit sales of this wine are donated to The Verde Valley Sanctuary, a local nonprofit that supports women who have been involved in domestic abuse, assault, and human trafficking.
+The net profit sales of this wine are donated to The Verde Valley Sanctuary, a local nonprofit that supports women who have been involved in domestic abuse, assault, and human trafficking.

 House Mountain Syrah co-fermented with Dos Padres Malvasia in a wild fermentation process.
 Syrah takes the lead contributing bright and jammy fruits, while the Malvasia delivers a bouquet of crushed violets.
 This wine is bright and fresh, feminine and strong, sanguine and cheerful.
 The juxtaposition of these traits mirrors the beautiful tenacity of the women who created it.